ksu-cs-textbooks/cc210/content/13-inheritance/06-java/08-example/_index.md

 As we can see in the code above, these classes are nearly identical, differing only in the name of the class and the method signatures of the different abstract methods.

 At this point, we can quickly check our program structure to make sure everything is built correctly so far.
-Use the assessment below to confirm that your program structure is correct before continuing.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}

 ## `AdjustableWrench` Class